Welcome to Dynamics 365 for Retail

 Microsoft Dynamics 365 for Retail is an end-to-end retail solution that delivers unified commerce across all channels.
 It encompasses sales, mobility, intelligence, and productivity to help retailers and workers achieve more in a cloud-first, mobile-first manner.
 Retail offers comprehensive support to operate a wide range of business processes, such as merchandising, inventory, and channel management capabilities.
 It also provides immersive customer experiences across all touchpoints.

-Dynamics 365 for Retail is closely related to Dynamics 365 for Finance and Operations, Enterprise edition, and Dynamics 365 for Talent.
+Dynamics 365 for Retail is closely related to Dynamics 365 for Finance and Operations, and Dynamics 365 for Talent.
 The same functionality may appear in all three products.
-As a result, in topics that are primarily related to Retail, the product name will be Microsoft Dynamics 365 for Retail; in topics that are primarily related to the core product (Finance and Operations), the product name will be Microsoft Dynamics 365 for Finance and Operations, Enterprise edition; in topics that are primarily related to human resources, the product name will be Dynamics 365 for Talent.
+As a result, in topics that are primarily related to Retail, the product name will be Microsoft Dynamics 365 for Retail; in topics that are primarily related to the core product (Finance and Operations), the product name will be Microsoft Dynamics 365 for Finance and Operations; in topics that are primarily related to human resources, the product name will be Dynamics 365 for Talent.

 In the left pane, select a feature area to learn more about it.